santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 $threadSafeDictionary["pwsh"]
 ```

-### Example 5: Demonstrates how to pass a locally defined Function to the parallel scope
+### Example 5: Passing a locally defined Function to the parallel scope

 ```powershell
 function Greet { param($s) "$s hey there!" }